pharo-iot/PharoThings/README.md

 ```

 ## Connecting to board
-Install client part of PharoThings to your Pharo image:
+Install client part of PharoThings to development (client) Pharo image:
 ```Smalltalk
 Metacello new
   baseline: 'PharoThings';